learn-academy-2023-hotel/week-5-assessment/interview-questions.md

-3. What is a migration?
-Why would you use one?
+3. What is a relational database?
+Are there other kinds of databases?

   Your answer: